 How do I prepare for the Mini-CPX?

-The Mini-CPX is a cumulative exam, so the best preparation is to have been actively prepared and participating for your sessions in POM throughout the first and second years of medical school.
+The Mini-CPX is a cumulative exam, so the best preparation is to have been actively prepared and participating for your pre-clerkship courses during the first and second years of medical school.

 Where is the Mini-CPX held?